 You might also like: The EU Circular Economy Plan Aims To End ‘Throwaway Culture’

 The vulnerability of different market sectors to the climate crisis will differ.
 An economic sector expected to be significantly hit is agriculture.
 Since crops have optimum ranges for temperature and precipitation, shifts in rainfall patterns throughout the world will either have a positive or negative impact on agricultural production.
 With a temperature increase of less than 30C, the changes in weather patterns may cause the agricultural impact of these shifts to possibly even be positive in certain regions due to geographic shifts in suitable land for cultivation as a response.
 However, these shifts will cost money and beyond 30C, the impacts will be largely negative because of uncertainties that will arise in climate change predictions as our knowledge of certain processes remain incomplete and uncertainties concerning the potential to adapt agricultural practices.
 In 2019, approximately 28% of the global labour force was employed in agriculture.
 However, some countries, especially developing countries, have a much larger proportion of their population employed in the agriculture sector and so will face a larger exposure to the costs.
 Other sectors of the market that are sensitive to these climate changes and would be largely impacted by them include forestry, fishery, tourism and energy.
 However, aggregating impacts across the different sectors presents a number of difficulties, due to uncertainties in predicting the ability of societies to adapt to the climate crisis.
 It is important to note that wealthier countries have a better chance of coping with drastic climatic changes than developing countries.
-Developed countries should therefore invest in and develop zero-carbon and green technologies and share this knowledge with developing nations.
+Developed countries should therefore avoid ignoring the climate crisis and instead invest in and develop zero-carbon and green technologies to share their knowledge with developing nations to protect the global economy.

 If the United States invests between $5.4 and $33 trillion to avoid the effects of extreme warming and meet its current emissions reduction targets, it could actually achieve economic gains in the long run.
 These investments and policies have been termed a ‘self-preservation strategy’ by researchers.
 The same researchers asserted that most countries who meet their current targets will in fact experience future economic gains.
 However, to implement these strategies, nations must recognise the severity of global warming and work to develop low-carbon technologies.